LLAW6099 & JDOC6099

 1.2 Course description

 International commercial arbitration is well established as the preferred binding mechanism for resolving cross-border commercial disputes.
 It has seen particularly marked growth and acceptance in the last 20-30 years, including in the Asia Pacific region.
 The law and practice of international commercial arbitration, while scarcely regulated, has evolved into a highly specialized craft based on international best practices.
 This course will consider the international and domestic legal framework for international commercial arbitration, as well as the broader regime including international arbitration rules, international arbitration institutions and organizations and international arbitration practices.
 However, a key focus will be the inside workings of international arbitrations, revealing the sometimes obscure practices of the discipline.
 The main topics covered include the making and enforcement of arbitration agreements, establishment of and powers of arbitration tribunals, jurisdictional issues, applicable law (both procedural and substantive), arbitration procedure and evidence, interim and final remedies and rendering and enforcement of arbitration awards (including challenges and appeals).
 The course will be taught with case examples principally from the Asia Pacific region, and extensive examples from the practices of well known arbitral institutions, such as the ICC International Court of Arbitration, and of arbitrators sitting under the auspices of the ICC.
+The course will also include a discussion of investment treaty arbitration and the differences to international commercial arbitration.

 1.3 Course teachers